Above: A pic of Jose dancing at Club One in Savannah, Georgia.

 When he and I were first getting to know each another, he found my blog one day and asked me about it.
 “You think relationships are nothing,” he said.

 I felt guilty.
 He was right.
-I had written about relationships and those who try to be in them as if they were deluded in some fantasy that I was above believing in.
+I have written about relationships and presented those who try to be in them as delusional, believing in a culturally constructed fantasy.
 But I found the fantasy.
 I met a handsome man last September who swept me off my feet.

 “Um, there might be.”

-He nodded and walked off through the crowd.
+He nodded and walked away through the crowd.

-The next day, I checked my Grindr messages and saw he had messaged me.
-We discovered that we lived at the same dorm — he was a few floors below me.
+The next day, I checked my Grindr messages and saw that he had messaged me.
+We realized we both lived at the same dorm — he was a few floors below me.
 We hooked up that afternoon.

 What started with a hookup led to dinner, then a date.
 Then another date.
 Then a sleepover.
 Then afternoons sitting on a blanket on the front lawn.
 Then, somehow, we were together.
 We understood it as surely as it happened.